SaGa: Emerald Beyond: Gameplay

-Similar to earlier SaGa titles, there is no traditional experience point system, with new abilities being learned through a random Glimmer system; upon being learned, the character uses that ability with no cost.
+Similar to earlier SaGa titles, there is no traditional experience point system, with new abilities being learned in battle through a random Glimmer system; upon being learned, the character uses that ability at no extra cost.
+Characters have health, and Life Points (LP) which deplete each time they are defeated in battle.
+If a character runs out of LP, they can no longer participate, but will regenerate LP while in the reserves.
+LP is also a resource consumed with some abilities, and is fully restored to all party members upon completing a world's quest.
 There are five different races that have different growth mechanics.
 Humans have access to most weapon techniques and the ability to learn unique skills.
 Monsters cannot have armour equipped, but can randomly learn enemy skills upon victory.
 Mechs have stats and abilities based on their model and attached parts.
 Vampires have similar growth to humans, but can also learn techniques from party members by sucking their blood.
-Kugutsu gain new abilities by copying attacks used on them.
-Ephemerals upgrade as a character class, but after reaching their highest class will die and be reborn, passing on their abilities to their new form.
+Kugutsu gain new abilities by copying attacks they see in battle.
+Ephemerals, while able to gain stats, will continuously lose LP over time.
+When they lose all LP, they die and are reborn, resetting their stats but passing on learned abilities.
+If the party is defeated in battle, the player has the option to retry the battle, with the party gaining a boost to their power level to make the encounter easier.